Pavia Certosa Church Interior Nave Marble Columns With Frescoed Ceiling Late Gothic Architecture

-A Day Trip to Pavia and the Certosa di Pavia
+A Day Trip from Milan to Pavia and its Certosa

 Pavia Certosa Church Interior Front Entrance View Nave With Blue Ceiling Frescoes Stone Columns Late Gothic Architecture